Our Approach to Learning

 • Individual plans consider the employment, training and personal goals of learners, as well as strengths, challenges and interests.

-• We recognize that there are many ways to reach a goal and encourage learners to get involved in several programs and committees.
+• We recognize that there are many ways to reach a goal and encourage learners to get involved in several programs and even committees if they desire.

 • We offer ongoing support, referrals and follow-up.